-So of course, a lot of people are looking for TV shows like Game of Thrones, including me.
-I decided to take a look around and compile a list of some other shows similar to GOT.
+So of course, a lot of people are looking for TV series like Game of Thrones, including me.
+I decided to take a look around and compile a list of some other shows similar to Game of Thrones.

 Good news is, you can still watch 22 episodes of this excellent series on HBO Go or Amazon on Demand.
 Everything you need to know is covered in those few episodes.
 It doesn’t feel unfinished.
 You’ll know who is standing and who has fallen by the end of the second season.

 Rome lacks in nail-biting fights, but it more than makes up for it with its gritting storyline and convincing acting.
 If you are looking for a great storyline like Game of Thrones, Rome is your best bet.

 Vikings follows the story of Ragnar Lothbrok, a farmer who ultimately becomes the king of Denmark, as he terrorizes France and England with his constant raids.
 He is joined by his troubled brother Rollo, his first wife Lagertha, and the shipbuilder Floki in his quest.